yogeshgalav/vue-nice-validate/README.md

 	}
 ...
 ```
-validateForm is a function which returns boolean value, it can be used just before calling api,
+validateForm is a promise which resolves with boolean result, it can be used just before calling api,
-your fields are already checked by formWatcher, the information that any field has error or not is already available prior to checking,
-this functions only checks if your fields has error or not and return boolean instantly.
+Or in 'onMounted' if you want to start validationg form and show errors on pageLoad
-This functions also add form errors to formErrors.
+This functions will add respective field errors to formErrors reactive array.

 ## Declare formErrors
 ```js